aelzenaar/bucephalus/README.md

 Some of these commands will check that you put sane values in.
 Some of them won't.
 Finding out which is which is a fun little game you can play if you don't care about your data. *If these commands go wrong, they may trample your database.*

-If you add two files with the same name on the same day, the later one will overwrite the earlier one and will take the same ID.
-This is by design, so that you don't end up with several slightly different copies of the same file.
+**Old behaviour.** ~~If you add two files with the same name on the same day, the later one will overwrite the earlier one and will take the same ID.
+This is by design, so that you don't end up with several slightly different copies of the same file.~~

+**New behaviour.** Adding a file with the same name as an existing file on the same day will now error out *at the database level* (there is a new `overwrite` flag that needs to be passed to `dbops.add_file` which is passed by `add_record` as false and `update_record` as true).
+You can use `bucvac -u UPDATEIDENT` (if you have a vacuumed TeX file to update) or `bucfup` (if you are adding a real file of some sort) to overwrite files and set the modification date.
+Adding files of the same name on different days adds new files, as before.

 ## Plan.
 [Project board](https://github.com/aelzenaar/bucephalus/projects/1)